> All News

 News Articles 1 - 10 of 160

-DEADLINE for applying for BASL support is 09:00 THURSDAY 7th MARCH 2019.
+DEADLINE for applying for BASL support is 09:00 on MONDAY 1st FEBRUARY 2021.

 BASL will need to have completed the process of selecting those applicants who will receive our support well before the ACCEA deadline date.

 When submitting your application to BASL, please provide the name of an individual who has agreed to write your supporting citation.
-Please note: we will need to request a citation for every applicant even if the member is not successful in gaining BASL support, in order to meet the tight deadlines imposed by the ACCEA.
+Please note, we will need to request a citation for every applicant even if the member is not successful in gaining BASL support, in order to meet the tight deadlines imposed by ACCEA.

 ACCEA regard the citations provided by BASL as important: they give added value to the process.
-The citation helps clarify information in the application and can put an individual's contribution into the wider context."
+The citation helps clarify information in the application and can put an individual's contribution into the wider context.